 Substitutions and Variations

-Mascarpone: you could use a splash of double cream, a dollop of cream cheese or creme fraiche if you have on hand instead.
+Mascarpone: you could use a splash of double cream, a dollop of cream cheese or creme fraiche if you have it on hand instead.
+You could just want something creamy to give it smoothness and body.

 Sausages: I have used plain pork sausages as it gives you the most flexibility in terms of flavour.
 But you could use different flavours according to your own tastes.
 You can get some lovely caramelised onion ones which would work well.
 Pork mince would also work the same way - just fry until lovely and crispy, and make sure you season well.
 I would also add a little crushed garlic and some dried herbs.